denis-skripnik/todoist-telegram-bot/README.md

 - Check that tasks have proper due dates set.
 - Notifications for tasks with specific times are checked every minute.
 - Daily notifications for tasks without times are sent at 9:00 AM.

+### about subtasks
+subtasks are shown only in task detail and are not displayed in the general task list of the project.

 ## Security Note